lemongrab32/Auth_API/README.md

-# RegistrationTest
+# Auth API
-A small web application that is a registration service.
+API that provides registration and logging in options.